News From the Law School

-U.S. News ranks Lewis & Clark Law’s environmental law program number one in the nation for 2021, as well as 2020 rankings.
-Plus we have nationally recognized programs in Animal Law, Criminal Law, Intellectual Property, Business Law and Public Interest Law.
+U.S. News ranks Lewis & Clark Law’s environmental law program number one in the nation for 2022.
+Plus, we have nationally recognized programs in Animal Law, Criminal Law, Intellectual Property, Business Law and Public Interest Law.

 The Center for Animal Law Studies at Lewis & Clark Law School launches the only online Animal Law LLM program.

 Akriti Bhargava ’22 is the recipient of the 2021 Harpole Memorial Scholarship.